 Paratuberculosis in ruminants is a notifiable disease (List B) in Norway.
 Mycobacterium avium subsp. paratuberculosis infection was first diagnosed in cattle and goats in Norway in 1907 and 1934, respectively (1, 2).
 The control of this disease is enforced by government legislation and includes restrictions on animal movement.
-In goat herds, government restrictions combined with vaccination have previously been used to control paratuberculosis.
-However, the recent years a large proportion of the Norwegian goat herds has followed a disease eradication programme (3).
-In other ruminant species, Mycobacterium avium subsp. paratuberculosis was detected in sheep for the first time in Norway in 2002 and in alpaca in 2014 (4).
+In goat herds, government restrictions combined with vaccination have been used to control paratuberculosis.
+However, in recent years a large proportion of the Norwegian goat herds has undergone a disease eradication programme (3).
+Mycobacterium avium subsp. paratuberculosis was detected in sheep for the first time in 2002 and in alpaca in 2014 (4).